 Typically, you only have one attorney working on your case as a matter of convenience and to keep costs down.
 However, if you have a high net worth or other factors that complicate your case, you may benefit from having more than one attorney representing you.
 If you do have multiple representatives, make sure that they work together well to avoid delays that arise when you have to change attorneys.

 If you are going through a divorce, it is important that you have people on your side making sure that your legal rights are respected.
 In some cases, this may mean switching your legal counsel midway through a case.
-Although it may feel awkward to do so, it is your right, and you should always put your interests first in any legal matter.
+Although it may feel awkward to do so, it is your right, and you should always put your best interests first in any legal matter.

 Once the divorce process and the papers have been finalized and signed, both involved parties have the right to a copy of the settlement.
 There are a number of reasons that it’s important to have a copy of your divorce papers.
 If the judge signed the papers, each party still receives a copy of the papers.